 - Data entry methods

-- Operations (Example: Create Read Update Delete (CRUD))
+- Operations (example: Create Read Update Delete, or CRUD)

 - Use-case scenarios

 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
-Addison-Wesley, 2011, chap.
-6.
+Addison-Wesley, 2011, chapter 6.

 Cohn, Mike.
-Beck, Kent.
 User Stories Applied: For Agile Software Development.
 Addison-Wesley, 2004.